Why are hard-working adults living in dorm rooms?

 Brunch.
 Instagram.
 Renting.
 If we millennials were a band, those would be our greatest hits.
 But the inability to buy a home is a familiar tune for older Gen Xers too.

-Starcity, a company buying huge properties in San Francisco, is turning big ol' buildings into adult dormitories, according to a New York Times profile this week.
-The dorms target non-techies, who can't afford property thanks to the jerks of Silicon Valley and are willing to share common areas.
+Starcity, a company buying huge properties in San Francisco, is turning big ol' buildings into adult dormitories, according to a New York Times story this week.
+The dorms target non-techies, who can't afford property thanks to the jerks of Silicon Valley and are willing to share common areas with strangers.

 It's quite delicious really.

 Not the part about hard-working folks in San Francisco having to live in dorm rooms.
-Many of the Starcity inhabitants interviewed by the Times seem to like the real-estate adventure, but it'd still be bad times if the most feasible living arrangement for people with salaries under $100,000 is to share common areas with strangers.
+Many of the Starcity inhabitants interviewed by the Times seem to like the real-estate adventure, but it's still a disaster if the most feasible living arrangement for people with decent salaries is a dorm.

-But it is vindicating for me, and may be for you too if you're under 37, the age PEW Research Centre last week declared as the upper limit for the millennial generation.
+But it is vindicating for me, and it may be for you too if you're under 37 -- the age Pew Research Center declared as the upper limit for the millennial generation.

-For years, millennials (a word I dislike and am reluctantly defining myself as) have been given the finger-shaking "if you just pulled up your socks you too could own a home" routine.
-But housing in many parts of the world is unaffordable.
-Starcity's success shows it.
-It's come to dorm life in San Francisco, and cities like New York, Sydney and London surely aren't far behind.
+For years, millennials (a term I dislike and reluctantly use to define myself) have gotten the finger-shaking "if you just pulled up your socks, you too could own a home" routine.
+But housing in many parts of the world is simply unaffordable.
+Starcity's success shows us all that reality.
+It's come down to dorm life in San Francisco.
+Cities like New York, Sydney and London surely can't be far behind.

-Young folk and their lack of real estate was a hot topic in Australia last year.
-A property developer here, Tim Gurner, made an infamous comment about us damn youths: if we'd just spend less money on avocado toast, he said, we'd be able to afford a home.
-He was roundly mocked, and his argument swiftly memified and disregarded.
+Young folks and their lack of real estate was a hot topic in Australia last year.
+An Australian property developer, Tim Gurner, made an infamous comment about us damn youths: If we'd just spend less money on avocado toast, he said, we'd be able to afford a home.
+He was roundly mocked, and his argument swiftly meme-ified and disregarded.

-Except, as is often the case with people eviscerated by the media in condescending columns like this one, there's more to what he said.
-Gurner was himself 34, and mentioned he bought his first home by working from 6 in the morning to 10 at night, seven days a week.
+Except, as is often the case with people eviscerated in condescending columns like this one, there's more to what he said.
+Gurner was himself 34 and mentioned he bought his first home by working from 6 in the morning to 10 at night, seven days a week.

 I, for one, will readily admit to being too lazy to work 100 hours a week.
 I don't think there's anything I want or care about that much.
 Must be a millennial thing.
 Except Silicon Valley is showing that it's not a millennial thing.
-It's a normal-person thing.
-Thousands of reasonable, dutiful people, untainted by the millennial tag, are also saying no to owning real estate.
+It's an everybody thing.
+Thousands of reasonable, dutiful people, untainted by the millennial tag, are saying goodbye to the hope of owning real estate.

-It seems likely to me, a 25-year-old who has completely abandoned the idea of owning my own property, that this dorm arrangement won't be just for San Francisco.
-I know a few people here in Sydney who are willing to save money for a million years so they can afford a property three hours out from the city, but affordable renting, dorm living or not, is a more likely path for me.
+It seems likely to me, a 25-year-old who has completely abandoned the idea of owning my own place, that this dorm arrangement won't be just for San Francisco.
+I know a few people here in Sydney who are willing to save money for a million years so they can afford to buy a place three hours outside the city, but affordable renting, dorm living or not, is a more likely path for me.

 It's Complicated: This is dating in the age of apps.
 Having fun yet?